 For a course to meet the Quality Matters standards it must have learning objectives that are measurable.
 Using a verb table like the one above will help you avoid verbs that cannot be quantified, like: understand, learn, appreciate, or enjoy.
-Quality Matters also requires that your course assessments (activities, projects and exams) align with your learning objectives.
+Quality Matters also requires that your course assessments (activities, projects, and exams) align with your learning objectives.
 For example, if your learning objective has an application level verb, such as “present”, then you cannot demonstrate that your students have mastered that learning objective by simply having a multiple choice quiz.
-[The topic of alignment is covered in detail here. coming soon]

 Course level and lesson level objectives